 Growing healthy bamboo in a pot or a container can be difficult.
 The plants have a tendency to get root bound.
 When this happens, it’s hard for the roots to get water, and the health of the whole plant suffers.
 The only times I’ve had issues with aphids on my bamboo were with potted plants.
-As stated above, the bugs recognize an unhealthy plant as easier prey, and they’ll zero in on it.
+As mentioned above, the bugs recognize an unhealthy plant as easier prey, and they’ll zero in on it.

-Check the roots of your potted bamboo a couple times a year, and try to repot it or divide the root ball before it gets root bound.
+Check the roots of your potted bamboo a couple times a year, and try to repot it or divide the root ball before it gets root-bound.
 This is also a great way to propagate more bamboo.

 5. Provide more shade

 Mulching is always beneficial for bamboo.
 It’s a great way to help the roots retain moisture in the summer, and to stay warm in the winter.
 Just be mindful to poke around in the mulch once in a while.
 Make sure it’s not getting soggy underneath.
 It can be easy to see dry mulch on top and not realize that the soil below is saturated.
-Rodents might also enjoy burrowing into a thick bed of mulch, so it’s a good idea to move it around with rake once in a while.
+Rodents might also enjoy burrowing into a thick bed of mulch, so it’s a good idea to move it around with a rake once in a while.

 Sometimes all your plant needs is a little pruning.
 If you have an old stand of bamboo and it doesn’t look as stunning as it once did, try going in with a small handsaw and cutting out some of the older canes.
 Look for ones that have cracks or have lost their colorful luster.
 Cut them as close to the ground as possible.
 Remove some of the older, listless branches while you’re at it.
-This not only improves the plant’s appearance, but helps to concentrate the energy in the healthy parts of the bamboo, encouraging fresh, new growth.
+This not only improves the plant’s appearance, but it also helps to concentrate the energy in the healthy parts of the bamboo, encouraging vibrant, new growth.